 If you’re planning a destination wedding, this article is for YOU.
-As a Florida and Caribbean destination wedding planner, and Sandals/Beaches Resorts Specialist, I get a lot of questions about wedding etiquette when it comes to destination wedding plans.
+As a destination wedding planner, and Sandals/Beaches Resorts Specialist, I get a lot of questions about wedding etiquette when it comes to destination wedding plans.
 Following wedding etiquette is tough enough, but destination weddings have their own set of rules, logistics, and added details to manage—who to invite, when to invite, how to communicate the details, who pays for what…Today I’m answering some of the most common questions I’m asked about destination wedding etiquette.
 This guidance is fairly non-traditional, but hey, so is your upcoming wedding, right?

 Where do we begin?